 Surrounded by the Indian Ocean, Malé airport (officially called Ibrahim Nasir International Airport) is situated on Hulhulé island, one of the twenty-six Maldivian atolls closest to the capital island Malé.

-The runway at Male International Airport stretches from one end of the small island to the other.
+The runway at the airport stretches from one end of the small island to the other.
 Approaching the airport offers scenic views of the archipelago of the Maldives, making it one of the world’s most spectacular airports at which to arrive.

 #3).
 Gibraltar Airport, British overseas territory